How LMI070 works

-The purpose of this study is to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy after 13 weeks and to estimate the maximum tolerated dose and optimal dosing regimen of administered LMI070 in patients with Type 1 SMA.
-The completion date is estimated to be August 2017.
+The purpose of the Phase 1/2 study (NCT02268552) was to evaluate the safety, tolerability, pharmacology, and efficacy of LMI070 after 13 weeks of treatment, and to estimate the maximum tolerated dose and optimal dosing regimen in patients with type 1 SMA.

 Next steps for LMI070